Cookie settings: You can revisit your Cookie settings

 This data privacy information provides an overview of the items which apply to Deutsche Telekom processing your data in this web portal.

-Deutsche Telekom AG (Friedrich-Ebert-Allee 140, 53113 Bonn) acts as the data controller.
-If you have any queries, please contact our Customer Services department or the Group Data Privacy Officer, Dr. Claus D. Ulmer, Friedrich-Ebert-Allee 140, 53113 Bonn, Germany firstname.lastname@example.org.
+Deutsche Telekom AG acts as the data controller.
+If you have any queries, please contact our Customer Services department or the Global Data Privacy Officer, Dr. Claus D. Ulmer, Friedrich-Ebert-Allee 140, 53113 Bonn, Germany, firstname.lastname@example.org.

 You have the right

 7. Who does Deutsche Telekom pass my data on to?

 To processors, i.e. companies we engage to process data within the legally defined scope, Art.
 28 GDPR (service providers, agents).
 In this case, Deutsche Telekom also remains responsible for protecting your data.
 We engage companies particularly in the following areas: IT, sales, marketing, finance, consulting, customer services, HR, logistics, printing.